caotic123/Grr-Programming-Language/README.md

 Try Grr Online in : https://caotic123.github.io/GRR-REPL/

-Grr Language is a turing completeness recursive language that is based in Chomsky theory about Chomsky hierarchy in focus on Type-0 Languages and Generative grammar.
+Grr Language is a turing completeness recursive language that is based in Chomsky theory in focus on Type-0 Languages and Generative grammar.

 Hello World: